MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/Deploy/Back-up-Exchange-with-DPM.md

 However native protection might not be enough if application errors, corruptions, or security and malware incidents occur.
 In these situations DPM provides a number of advantages:

--   Less DAGs are requiredâ€”Native protection requires additional mailbox servers to host copies of active data.
-Thereâ€™s no reliance on DAGs for backup with DPM protection.
+-   Less DAGs are required—Native protection requires additional mailbox servers to host copies of active data.
+There’s no reliance on DAGs for backup with DPM protection.

--   Simpler restore â€“ DPM provides simple and centralized data recovery from point-in-time backups.
+-   Simpler restore – DPM provides simple and centralized data recovery from point-in-time backups.

--   Longer retention range â€“ DPM provides longer retention times for backed up data.
+-   Longer retention range – DPM provides longer retention times for backed up data.
 Native protection is limited to 14 days.

 -   Consistent backup of Microsoft workloads - DPM provides a centralized and simple backup and recovery process across your Microsoft workloads, including, Exchange, file servers, SQL Server, Hyper-V, and SharePoint.

 ## Before you start

-1.  **Deploy DPM**â€”Verify that DPM is installed and deployed correctly.
-If you havenâ€™t see:
+1.  **Deploy DPM**—Verify that DPM is installed and deployed correctly.
+If you haven’t see:

     -   System requirements for DPM